-Getting medical care should always start with your primary care provider, who knows your history and can best determine what type of care you need.
+Getting medical care should always start with your primary care provider, who knows your history and can best determine what type of Health Urgent Care you need.
 But for certain situations, a quick visit to an urgent care center or hospital emergency department may be necessary.

 In partnership with Urgent Team Family of Urgent Care & Walk-in Centers, Baptist Health now offers several convenient locations throughout Arkansas.
 Learn more about these convenient, affordable healthcare options.

-Baptist Health is proud to provide same-day care for many illnesses and injuries.
+Health Urgent Care is proud to provide same-day care for many illnesses and injuries.
 This includes urgent but non-life-threatening conditions like coughs, colds and ear infections; sore throats and upper respiratory ailments; minor burns and sprains; and minor wound repair.

 Located throughout Kentucky and Southern Indiana, these clinics are operated by local physicians with expertise in treating all ages of patients.
 Average wait times at these locations are under 30 minutes.
 In addition, these centers offer a range of services, including routine lab tests, vaccinations and physicals.

 Your primary care provider (PCP) should always be your first choice for healthcare. as they know your medical history and can provide you with the best treatment plan for your situation.
 However, if you have a medical condition that is not life-threatening and can’t wait for an appointment at your PCP’s office, we recommend using our online Find a Provider tool to locate an in-network urgent care location or emergency department.